fengbintu/Neural-Networks-on-Silicon/README.md

 - JPEG-ACT: Accelerating Deep Learning via Transform-Based Lossy Compression.
 (UBC)
 - Commutative Data Reordering: A New Technique to Reduce Data Movement Energy on Sparse Inference Workloads.
 (Sandia, Rochester)
 - Echo: Compiler-Based GPU Memory Footprint Reduction for LSTM RNN Training.
 (Toronto, Intel)

+### 2020 HotChips
+- **Google’s Training Chips Revealed: TPUv2 and TPUv3.** （Google)
+- **Software Co-design for the First Wafer-Scale Processor (and Beyond).** (Cerebras)
+- **Manticore: A 4096-core RISC-V Chiplet Architecture for Ultra-efficient Floating-point Computing.** (ETHZ)
+- **Baidu Kunlun – An AI Processor for Diversified Workloads.** (Baidu)
+- **Hanguang 800 NPU – The Ultimate AI Inference Solution for Data Centers.** (Alibaba)
+- **Silicon Photonics for Artificial Intelligence Acceleration.** (Lightmatter)
+- Xuantie-910: Innovating Cloud and Edge Computing by RISC-V. (Alibaba)
+- A Technical Overview of the ARM Cortex-M55 and Ethos-U55: ARM’s Most Capable Processors for Endpoint AI.
+(ARM)
+- PGMA: A Scalable Bayesian Inference Accelerator for Unsupervised Learning.
+(Harvard)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.